 Those who are experiencing any one or more symptoms associated with neurological disorders are recommended to seek immediate professional attention.
 Intervening early with diagnosis and treatment including potential surgical recommendations can make a world of difference for long-term positive results.

-If you or a loved one exhibits any of the symptoms above, do get in touch with Gleneagles Hospitals near you as soon as possible.
+If you or a loved one exhibits any of the symptoms above, do get in touch with Gleneagles Hospitals near you to consult with a brain specialist as soon as possible.

-Due to the nature of neurological disorders, a large number of diagnostic tests might be required to ensure accurate screening results.
+Due to the nature of nervous system disorders, many diagnostic tests might be required to ensure accurate screening results.
 The multidisciplinary team of highly trained healthcare professionals is ready to carefully screen for any conditions via the following diagnostic screening options.

 A computerised x-ray is used to provide cross-sectional imagery of the body in order to collect accurate diagnostic results and determine appropriate forms of treatment for brain tumours, blood clots, broken bones, cancer, and others.

 This takes into consideration a detailed historical account of a patient's past and present health as well as medical related events including their family medical history.
 This type of comprehensive information is extremely valuable in helping our specialists make an accurate diagnosis.

 Mental acuity will be assessed in a series of tests that are designed to measure memory, language, math, visual and spatial recognition.
 These tests are specifically designed to determine the functioning level of the patient and help spot brain disorders like dementia.